David-Else/eslint-config-octopus/README.md

 Deno is in a state of rapid change until version 1.0, which at the time of writing should be out very soon.
 I will try to keep up with the breaking API changes as best as possible.

 It would be great to integrate React linting, but the main goal is to elimate as many dependencies as possible and export a few files that can be copy/pasted into the users project folder.
-Deno